 This gene encodes a member of the RSK (ribosomal S6 kinase) family of serine/threonine kinases.
 This kinase contains 2 nonidentical kinase catalytic domains and phosphorylates various substrates, including members of the mitogen-activated kinase (MAPK) signalling pathway.
 The activity of this protein has been implicated in controlling cell growth and differentiation.
 Alternate transcriptional splice variants, encoding different isoforms, have been characterized. [provided by RefSeq, Jul 2008]

 GeneCards Summary for RPS6KA1 Gene

 RPS6KA1 (Ribosomal Protein S6 Kinase, 90kDa, Polypeptide 1) is a Protein Coding gene.
-Diseases associated with RPS6KA1 include coffin-lowry syndrome and tuberous sclerosis.
-Among its related pathways are Signaling by FGFR and Signaling by FGFR.
-GO annotations related to this gene include protein serine/threonine kinase activity and cysteine-type endopeptidase inhibitor activity involved in apoptotic process.
+Among its related pathways are MAPK signaling pathway and Immune System.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is MKNK2.

 UniProtKB/Swiss-Prot for RPS6KA1 Gene